jf-utex/Flashcards/README.md

 These flashcards will make use of cloze deletion which is simply a sentence that has had some of its text removed.
 The removed text is like the back of a flashcard - to reveal the correct answer.

 This programming is useful for building flash card applications that forces users to remember the important part of a sentence, and is a common device in educational applications.

+Commands needed to run this program are as follows:
+At the command line node cli.js
+* the next command will need to be the style of card you choose: basic or cloze
+* the next command will be new or play
+* * new if you wish to load a new card
+* * play if you wish to run the deck